SysAdminDoc/SysAdminDoc/README.md

 **Browser:** Userscripts, Chrome and Firefox extensions
 **Platforms:** Mostly Windows, cross-platform where it makes sense
 **Workflow:** CLI prototype → GUI refinement → single-binary packaging

+- **Desktop apps** with clean UI, converters, editors, and system utilities
+- **PowerShell automation** for deployments, configuration, and remote support
+- **Browser userscripts** and extensions that fix annoying web UX
+- **Medical imaging tooling** including DICOM helpers and PACS deployment automation
+- **Windows utilities** for firewall control, hardening, and system configuration
+- **Media tools** including downloaders and format converters
+- **Standalone executables** that ship as a single file and just run

 ---